 - If you choose to spend time outdoors, this can be with members of your own household.

 - If you live alone, you can spend time outdoors with one person from another household.
 The government advises that this should be the same person each time, but always staying 2m apart.

 - Stay 2 metres apart.
 This guidance will be kept under regular review.

 - You should work from home if you are shielding

 - Living with other people: You will still have to minimise sharing of household facilities e.g. bathrooms, sittings areas and stay 2 metres (3 steps) away from people you live with.
 Keep spaces well ventilated.
 Further advice is in the living with other people section here

-11. I / my child are in the clinically extremely vulnerable group- is shielding ending on June 30th?
+11. I / my child are in the clinically extremely vulnerable group- When is shielding ending?

-At present, NHSE has informed clinicians that shielding is to end on June 30th.
-You should arrange to speak with your doctor about your specific circumstances before June 30th.
+The government has informed the country that shielding is to end on 1 August.
+You should arrange to speak with your doctor about your specific circumstances before this time.
 If they agree that you are in a clinically extremely vulnerable group, you could be asked to shield for a further period of time.
 Part of the decision will be based on the level of coronavirus transmission closer to the time and government advice may also be updated.

 12. If I / my child need to start immunosuppressants for my uveitis, is that safe?